 Once you have your kitty’s diet in order, turn your attention to helping them receive regular and adequate exercise.

-Here are a few ways to increase their daily physical activity:
+If your cat is overweight, here are a few ways to increase their daily physical activity:

 - Supervised/safe outside time.
 Cats love being outside and having fresh air!
 Catios and special extensions on backyard fences help protect your kitty from getting out and predators from entering your space.